islandstream/islandstream.github.io/_posts/2018-11-13-audioponics.md

 title: Audioponics
 ---

-Inspired by the ethnographic study Sara Heitlinger did at City Farm I introduce Audioponics: A system of plant cultivation that baths plants and their root system in sound to stimulate growth.
+Inspired by the ethnographic study Sara Heitlinger did at City Farm, I introduce Audioponics: A system of plant cultivation that bathes plants and their root system in sound to stimulate growth.

 {% include bootstrap-card-text-image.html file="/images/hydroponic-orbs.jpg" alt="Sketch"
 cardtitle="Hydroponic orbs" cardtext="" %}